< Back to ALL blogs

 "Your network is your net worth."

-According to Pierre Bourdieu, social capital is the size of the network of connections you can effectively mobilise, which also depends on the volume of the capital (economic, cultural or social) possessed by those contacts.
+According to sociologist Pierre Bourdieu, social capital is the size of the network of connections you can effectively mobilise, which also depends on the volume of the capital (economic, cultural or social) possessed by those contacts.

 7 Tips for Effective Networking